 SIM Swap Guide | How Does it Work?

-Sandy is your typical internet and phone user who hasn’t taken the time to increase privacy on her Facebook account and uses the most basic of 2-factor authentication on her accounts: SMS text.
+Sandy is your typical internet and phone user who hasn’t taken the time to increase privacy on her Facebook account and uses the most basic of 2-factor authentication on her financial accounts: SMS text.

 One day, while Sandy is going about her own business: